Lola Flores: Tributes

 Plaza de Belén with the Lola Flores Cultural Center in Jerez de la Frontera, Spain.

 They paid several tributes to her during her life, but the most outstanding is the one they did in Miami in 1990, with the participation of great artists such as José Luis Rodríguez "El Puma", her compatriot Rocío Jurado, his great friend Celia Cruz and the whole family of Lola.
 In that event Lola participated in all the performances; with Rocío Jurado recorded the song "Dejándonos la piel".

 Her last tribute was given by Antena 3 channel in 1994, to which Lola was invited, but she did not perform; she only enjoyed the performances of her friends and family, during that act said his mythical phrase: "Ya puedo morir tranquila" (I can now die calm).

 The sisters Salazar, better known as Azúcar Moreno, paid tribute to her with a song that had and has still a great recognition in Spain and the entire world titled "Bailando con Lola".

 In her native city, she could not get to inaugurate an avenue in her honor, but she had the opportunity to witness how she was granted, in 1965, the silver medal of Jerez de la Frontera, in thanks for taking the name of his city to all corners of the world.
 The construction of a museum is being built in her memory in the Palace of Villapanés (next to her monument), which will house bibliography, multimedia and personal objects (dresses and enseres) of the artist.
 After years of political controversies and funding issues, the Lola Flores museum is finally built near the future location of the Jerez Flamenco museum at the former "Oil Warehouses".
 It is expected to be open for the second quarter of 2022.

 In 2016, the Lara and Cajasol Foundations awarded the Manuel Alvar Prize for Humanistic Studies 2016 to the essay Lola Flores: Otra Historia del Espectáculo en la España Contemporánea by Alberto Romero Ferrer.
 On 21 January 2016, Google Doodle commemorated her 93rd birthday.

 In 2019, a theatre production in Seville performed a biographical jukebox musical featuring Flores' repertoire.
 Ever since that moment, Lola's daughters Rosario and Lolita have been trying to make a musical about the life of her mother.
 A script is currently being assessed by them, with a tentative release date for the musical being set for 2023.

 In 2021, Movistar+ premiered the documentary series Lola, which revisits the life and legacy of Flores.
-It features testimonies of 44 international and national performers including Rosalía, Mala Rodríguez, Miguel Poveda, Nathy Peluso, María José Llergo and C. Tangana among others.
+It features testimonies of 44 international and national performers and academics, including Rosalía, Mala Rodríguez, Miguel Poveda, Nathy Peluso, Lidia García, María José Llergo and C. Tangana among others.